Han Ji-pyeong: Portrayal

-Kim Seon-ho who portrays the adult Ji-pyeong, worked diligently to ensure continuity with Nam Da-reum's as the character's high school self.
-The relationship with Choi Won-deok (played by Kim Hae-sook) serves as the anchor for both performances across the 15-year gap.
-Kim Seon-ho delved into Ji-pyeong's past, believing his difficult adolescence left him with an "imperfect inner self, even though he appears mature."
-To maintain character consistency, he closely studied Nam Da-reum's acting.
-"When we filmed the sad scenes," he recounted, "the director and I watched Nam Da-reum's footage from start to finish and then shot together.
+To maintain character consistency over the 15-year narrative gap, the relationship with Choi Won-deok (Kim Hae-sook) serves as an anchor for both performances.
+Kim analyzed Nam's portrayal of the adolescent Ji-pyeong, noting, "When we filmed the sad scenes, the director and I watched Nam Da-reum's footages from start to finish and then shot together.
 I considered things like his way of speaking and other small details.
 Because Nam Da-reum and I are portraying the same person, I hoped viewers would naturally accept the two performances as one character's narrative and be able to empathize."

-In a separate interview with Pickcon Korea, Nam Da-reum praised this effort, saying, "Kim Seon-ho referenced those parts in my acting, which I think helped the child and adult Ji-pyeong synchronize very well.
-He’s such a great actor.
-I’m grateful that he seemed to view my work kindly as well."
+In a separate interview with Pickcon Korea, Nam commented, "Actor Kim Seon-ho referenced those parts in my acting, which I think helped the child and adult Ji-pyeong synchronize very well.
+He's such a great actor.
+I am grateful that he seemed to view my work kindly as well."

-When asked about the similarities between his real-life persona and that of Han Ji-pyeong, Kim Seon-ho reflected, "Since I played the character of Han Ji-pyeong, I think it's probably around fifty percent.
+Reflecting on his similarities to the role, Kim stated: "Since I played the character of Han Ji-pyeong, I think it's probably around fifty percent.
 Unlike Ji-pyeong, I'm not good at saying cold things to others, and in real life, I don't have a nice home or a nice car, but since I played the role, I think I reflected at least half of myself."